yext/search-core/docs/answers-core.querytrigger.md

 ## Example

 An answers site may be configured to perform a search for 'What services do you offer?' when the page loads.
-Because the query is a default query rather than a user-suppied query, the Initialize QueryTrigger should be supplied in the request.
+Because that query is a default query rather than a user-suppied query, the Initialize QueryTrigger should be supplied in the request.
 If a user were to manually type a query, then a QueryTrigger should not be supplied in the request.